rydmike/flex_color_scheme/README.md

 the primary color gets blended into Material surface and even stronger so, into Material background.
 The screen shots below are using the medium branding strength.

-You can use the toggle in the example to change from standard "no branded" surfaces colors, to light, medium, strong and heavy.
+You can use the toggle in the example to change from standard no branded surfaces colors, to light, medium, strong and heavy.

 The scaffold background does not receive any branding until the heavy mode.
 You might think that this and all the other theming can be done by just passing the same scheme colors to the `ThemeData.from` factory.
 That is why this demo allows you to flip a switch to do just that, so you can see and observe the difference between